CSMaP Election Seminar Series: Fall 2020

 Nejla Asimovic is a Ph.D. candidate in the Department of Politics at New York University and a research associate at CSMaP.
 She studies group dynamics in post-conflict contexts and areas of deep societal divisions, with a focus on the role social media plays in negotiating identities and shaping levels of affective polarization.

-The panel will be moderated by Zeve Sanderson, executive director of CSMaP.
+The panel was moderated by Zeve Sanderson, executive director of CSMaP.

 Friday, October 2 | Networked Dissent: Social Media & Protest Participation